gztrk-engineer/api-docs/api-guide.md

 Request method: `POST`

-This API call accepts an email address and adds it to the Breach Report account.
+This API call accepts styles updates and adds it to the Breach Report account.
 The BR account must be associated with the secret API key (needs to be included in the request header).

-The API call returns a response code and a status message including the Email ID.
+The API call returns a response code and a status message.

 How to construct the request:

 1. Include the API key in the request header.
 2. Include the style updates in the request body.
-See [How to specify the styles] for additional information.
+See [How to specify the styles]() for additional information.

 ### Get default styles